And as proud as I am to be part of that unbroken string, I sense a common emotion here, and that is a certain aggregate readiness for Rush to be back.

 And God bless them as people.

-Have they made my teeth itch sometimes?
+Postal Service as an entity, have they made my teeth itch sometimes?

-The issue is the uh Postal Service taking the first formal steps last week toward cutting mail delivery to five days a week.
+The issue is the Postal Service taking the first formal steps last week toward cutting mail delivery to five days a week.

 Goodbye Saturday mail.

-Um I'll start.
+I'll start.

 Couldn't care less.

-I mean, I've times are tight.
+I mean, times are tight.

-Postal service needs to save money.
+Postal Service needs to save money.

-Now, I want the post offices open on Saturday, because while I don't care about getting anything on Saturday, I would love to be able to go in and give them something on Saturday for them to take elsewhere.
+Now, I want the post offices open on Saturday because while I don't care about getting anything on Saturday, I would love to be able to go in and give them something on Saturday for them to take elsewhere.

-And under the proposal, post offices that are now open on Saturdays would remain open, and express mail would still be available seven days a week.
+And under the proposal, post offices that are now open on Saturdays would remain open and express mail would still be available seven days a week.

 Well, you know what, though?

-Every um everything has an effect.
+Everything has an effect.

 It's like a law of physics.